Diaconal Coaches are trained and experienced in diaconal work.

 Jane Vander Velden, Kitchener

-I am a retired teacher who keeps busy with many activities.
-I swim everyday, play the harp, read, walk, volunteer for a number of organizations and spend lots of time with my 3 grown children and 5 grandchildren.
-I enjoy being outside so from May to October I spend a lot of time camping at my trailer.
+Jane is a retired teacher who keeps busy with many activities.
+She swims everyday, plays the harp, reads, walks, volunteers for a number of organizations and spends lots of time with her 3 grown children and 5 grandchildren.
+Jane enjoys being outside so from May to October, she spends a lot of time camping at her trailer.

-I have been a deacon in our church in Kitchener and now enjoy organizing meals for the homeless in our community.
-Over the years I have been involved in many groups: Sunday School, worship committee and library.
-I am also involved in our Classis' Mission Committee.
+Jane has been a deacon in her church in Kitchener and now enjoys organizing meals for the homeless in her community.
+Over the years she has been involved in many groups: Sunday School, worship committee, and library.
+She is also involved in the Mission Committee of her classis.

 Classis Ontario South West (formerly Chatham)